aylonc22/aylonc22/README.md

 Whether it's architecting distributed systems with Docker & AWS or crafting smooth user experiences in React & TypeScript, I thrive in transforming ideas into functional, reliable software.

-Outside of the code, I’m a team player — shaped by my time in the Air Force, freelance roles, and even leading a high school coding team (SKILLZ).
-Oh, and I play a mean game of volleyball 🏐.

 ### 🛠 Tech Stack & Tools

 **Frontend**